a a a a a a a a a

 Maritime resources are believed to be our second hope when our earth ones are depleted.
 Indeed, ocean represents 76% of the world trade an 43% of undiscovered oil&gas deposits are believed to be under the sea bed.
-Yet the way those resources are being explored, used and controlled is not only largely ineffective but also harmful and dangerous for the future of our planet and population.
+Yet the way those resources are being explored, used and controlled is not only only largely ineffective but also harmful and dangerous for the future of our planet and population.

 We apply big data and AI tools and frameworks in order to create a sustainable maritime economy for all major and minor actors, offering both box and custom solution scalable from small fisheries to huge multinational oil&gas giants.
-Our way of working is agile at heart and business oriented in mind, disrupting the way the things are so they become the way they should be in order to have strong, healthy and innovative maritime economy of the future.
+Our way of working is agile at heart and business oriented in in mind, disrupting the way the things are so they become the way they should be in order to have strong, healthy and innovative maritime economy of the future.

 CEO, Strategy, Technology